Common TCP Ports

 Test Firewall through Port Status

 By reviewing the results of a TCP Port Scan, it is usually possible to determine whether a Firewall is present and blocking all traffic to ports that are not available.
 If some ports are in a closed state and some filtered, this indicates a firewall or router may be blocking traffic but is not necessarily configured correctly, as

 The example below shows ports that are listed as

 closed responded to the scan with a

-TCP RST indicating there is no service listening on that port.
-The filtered services did not respond and the open port responded with a full three way handshake.
+TCP RST.
+This indicates there is no service listening on that port.
+The filtered services did not respond, and the open port responded with a full three-way handshake.
 Check out the Nmap Tutorial for a more in depth explanation.

 Nmap scan report for falcon (172.16.2.100) Host is up (0.00042s latency).
 PORT STATE SERVICE 21/tcp filtered ftp 22/tcp closed ssh 23/tcp filtered telnet 80/tcp open http 443/tcp closed https Nmap done: 1 IP address (1 host up) scanned in 0.19 seconds

 It is very important when port scanning targets to test both IPv4 and IPv6 addresses.
 A system administrator needs only to make a small mistake that can have big consequences.
 A well configured firewall may protect a system from connections on the IPv4 interface but without a matching IPv6 firewall the host may be vulnerable.